Toric vector bundles and parliaments of polytopes: Abstract

 \section{Abstract}

-We introduce a collection of convex polytopes associated to a toric vector bundle on a smooth complete toric variety.
+We introduce a collection of convex polytopes associated to a torus-equivariant vector bundle on a smooth complete toric variety.
 We show that the lattice points in these polytopes correspond to generators for the space of global sections and we relate edges to jets.
-Using the polytopes, we also exhibit bundles that are ample but not globally generated, and bundles that are ample and globally generated but not very ample.
+Using the polytopes, we also exhibit toric vector bundles that are ample but not globally generated, and toric vector bundles that are ample and globally generated but not very ample.